microsoftgraph/dataconnect-solutions/datasetschemas/BasicDataSet_v0.TeamsCallRecords_v1.md

 # Overview

 The BasicDataSet_v0.TeamsCallRecords_v1 dataset Contains activity records from Teams calls and meetings.
+This sentence is for demo purposes.

 ## Properties
 | Name | Type | Description | SampleData | FilterOptions | IsDateFilter |